-Penalty: For handing ball forward beyond the line of scrimmage: Five yards and loss of down from spot of foul.

-Penalty: For handing ball forward to ineligible receiver behind line of scrimmage or not from scrimmage: Loss of five yards.
+- (a) For handing ball forward beyond the line of scrimmage: Loss of down and five yards from spot of the foul. - (b) For handing ball forward to an ineligible receiver behind the line of scrimmage: Loss of down and five yards from the previous spot. - (c) For handing ball forward after a change of possession: Loss of five yards from the spot of the foul.

 ARTICLE 5.
-FOURTH-DOWN FUMBLE.
-If a fourth-down fumble occurs during a play from scrimmage:
+FOURTH DOWN FUMBLE.
+If a fourth down fumble occurs during a play from scrimmage:

-- (a) The ball may be advanced by any member of the defensive team. - (b) The player who fumbled is the only Team A player permitted to recover and advance the ball. - (c) If the recovery or catch is by a teammate of the player who fumbled, the ball is dead, and the spot of the next snap is the spot of the fumble, or the spot of the recovery if the spot of the recovery is behind the spot of the fumble.
+- (a) The ball may be advanced by any member of the defensive team. - (b) The player who fumbled is the only Team A player permitted to recover and advance the ball prior to a change of possession. - (c) If, prior to a change of a possession, the recovery or catch is by a teammate of the player who fumbled, the ball is dead, and the spot of the next snap is the spot of the fumble, or the spot of the recovery if the spot of the recovery is behind the spot of the fumble.